 To get the most out of this course, you should have a basic understanding of databases and the Azure platform.

-The public role is a good segue into the principle of least privilege.
+The public role is a good segway into the principle of least privilege.
 The least privileged user account model or approach is a simple idea but with far-reaching ramifications.
 It is the user account equivalent of the “need to know” concept often quoted in spy movies.
 Users should only have the bare minimum access and privileges they need to perform their functions; any more is unnecessary and a potential security risk.

 Let’s think of two different scenarios.
 We have an organization with a thousand users, most of which just need to read data and maybe update a couple of tables.
 A couple of system administrators and a handful of users need the ability to change and modify a greater number of tables and objects in the database.